ilhanklisura/FinTrackAI/README.md

 # eClinica: Online Health Management System

 Welcome to eClinica, an Online Health Management System designed to streamline healthcare processes, enhance patient care, and facilitate efficient management of medical records.
-This web-based application is built using C#, ASP.NET Core, Vue.js, and MySQL, offering a robust and user-friendly solution for healthcare providers.
+This web-based application is built using C#, ASP.NET Core, Vue.js, and MSSQL, offering a robust and user-friendly solution for healthcare providers.

 ## Features